 4. Hurricane proof your home’s sliding glass doors

 Like your windows and garage doors your standard glass sliders are large, vulnerable openings that need to be protected.
 If a glass slider shatters you will have a large opening.
 This can cause safety and security hazards.
-It also makes it very easy for water and other objects to enter the inside of your home.
+And it makes it very easy for water and other objects to enter the inside of your home.

 There are a few options for securing your home’s sliding glass doors.
 The first is to replace your standard glass sliders with impact sliding glass doors.
 These hurricane proof doors are made from impact resistant glass.
 If you don’t want to replace your doors then you can install hurricane shutters or panels on the exterior of the sliders.
 Options like roll down hurricane shutters or accordion shutters are typical options for hurricane proofing your glass sliders.
 As a added benefit some shutters can be used as security shutters to protect your home from intruders.